chelsea6502/chinese-comprehension/README.md

 pip install -r requirements.txt
 ```

-**Note:** On first run, Stanza will automatically download the Chinese language model (~200MB).
+**Note:** On first run, pkuseg will automatically download the 'mixed' model.
 This is a one-time download.

 ## Usage